thom1606/Astrix/README.md

 ## Project Overview

-This project is completely build using [SwiftUI](https://developer.apple.com/xcode/swiftui/), a modern way to build user interfaces across all Apple platforms.
+Astrix is a MacOS finder extension which allows you to open your files and folders in your favorite editors and terminals.
+It provides a simple and easy-to-use interface that allows you to quickly open your files and folders in your favorite editors and terminals.
+To get started with Astrix, you can simply open the app, walk trough the onboarding and Astrix will be ready in your Finder app.

+The application is built using SwiftUI and Swift and is available for MacOS 14.0 and above.

 ## Getting Started

-1. Open the project in Xcode.
-2. Check which scheme you are running.
+1. Download the latest version of Astrix from the [releases page]([https](https://github.com/thom1606/Astrix/releases)
+2. Open the DMG and install the app into your Applications folder.
-3. Run the main Astrix scheme to start using the project.
+3. Open the app and follow the onboarding steps.
-4. After walking through the onboarding, you can start using the app.
+4. Once the onboarding is complete, you can start using Astrix in your Finder app.
-5. Mount the finder extension to your Finder app to start using the tools it provide.
+5. If you are not able to see the Astrix app in your Finder app, you can enable it by right clicking on the `Finder toolbar` > `Customize toolbar` > and selecting the Astrix app.

+## Sponsorship

+If you like the project and would like to support the development, you can sponsor the project on [Github Sponsors](https://github.com/sponsors/thom1606).
+Your support will help me to continue working on the project and add new features.

 ## Feature Requests?